Last Updated on May 3, 2022 by Luke Feldbrugge

 Number Five: Plan and Practice to Escape

 Imagine that it’s the middle of the night when the screaming sound of the smoke detectors shrieking out their warning alarm wakes you up.
 What would you do?
 Prepare for this unexpected terror by putting together an escape plan for you and your family.
 Practice evacuating from your home and meeting in a safe spot in front of the house.

 Firefighters want to save your pets in an emergency.
 You can help them by placing a pet alert decal identifying your pets on the front window.
 Also, keep an emergency packet with leashes and pet supplies outside the home to use if your pets must leave.

 Number Seven: Mark Your Street Number

 Step outside and view your house from the street.
 Is your street address visible?
 The firefighters can’t reach you in an emergency if they can’t find your home.
 Make sure that your address stands out on your house.

 Number Eight: Teach Young Children

-Lastly, Homes for Heroes salutes the firefighters in our communities who work tirelessly to protect life and property.
-On May 4th, let’s pause and celebrate International Firefighters’ Day.
+Salute the firefighters in our communities who work tirelessly to protect life and property along with us here at Homes for Heroes.
+On May 4th, let’s pause and celebrate International Firefighters Day.
 Let’s also honor the firefighters by practicing fire safety throughout the year.